Marcodeg/ScrollStackKit/README.md

 * `beforeController(UIViewController)`: insert the row after the specified controller.

 ### Removing a row
-Removing a row is just as easy as adding a row `ScrollStackView` provides the two complementary methods for UIView and UIViewController:
+Removing a row is just as easy as adding a row, `ScrollStackView` provides the two complementary methods for UIView and UIViewController:

 ```swift
 func removeRow(_ controller: UIViewController)